flynx/features.js/README.md

 A _feature_ defines define a mixin / action-set and metadata:
 - documentation
+- applicability testing
-- dependencies, both hard and soft on other features
+- dependencies both hard and soft
 - load priority
-- applicability tests

 This metadata helps automatically build/rebuild a list of applicable features, sort it and mix their actions, configuration into an object.